Kaiose31/localcv/README.md

 COST: ~$4900

 ## TODO:
 1. single thread SRT server capable of accepting multiple connections.
+[Baseline implementation](https://github.com/Haivision/srt)

+## Benchmark
+Use ffmpeg with script to create video streams that from data that hit the target server.